 Overall, retinoids, retinol, and retin-A essentially do the same thing—but the process they utilize to get there is different.

-Studies have shown that retinol boosts collagen in the skin, which helps to fight signs of aging like fine lines and wrinkles.
+Studies have shown that retinol cream and serum products boosts collagen in the skin, which helps to fight signs of aging like fine lines and wrinkles.
 Retinol is also known to fade hyperpigmentation and age spots, smooth uneven skin texture, and even treat and prevent acne.

 In a nutshell, retinol helps with the following skin concerns:

 So how do you choose which type of retinoid to use?

 If you’re looking for an anti-aging product you can purchase over the counter, a retinol serum or moisturizer is a great place to start.
 When first introducing it into your routine, be sure to stick to a lower concentration to avoid over-drying or irritating your skin.
 As your skin adjusts to it, you can work your way up to a higher concentration.